General Suggestions and Feedback

 What do task analysis and Instructional Curriculum Map mean to do?

 The goal of our task analysis is to analyze each major course-level objective (target objective) to progressively identify the prerequisites (enabling and supportive objectives), till we reach the entry level skills the learners are supposed to have before they start this class.
 These specific objectives identified through the above process will constitute our unit/lesson-level objectives.
-We'll need to look at their connections and relationships to decide in what sequence they will be addressed, and through how many units, and based on what kinds of learning activities and content resources.
+We'll need to look at their connections and relationships to decide in what sequence they will be addressed, through how many units, and based on what kinds of learning activities and content resources.

 An ICM helps to visualize the progressive levels of objectives, their connections, and the unit structures.